ALL THOUGHTS ARE WITHIN OUR CONTROL

 Has this ever happened to you?
-My son finished his fourth year of college out of five and it is not cool to talk to his mom.
-I find out from my husband that he received two awards, one was for having the highest GPA in Architectural Engineering.
-So, I took offense and I thought, well, why didn’t he tell me when I asked what has been happening in his life.
+My son finished his fourth year of college out of five, and it is not cool to talk to his mom.
+I learned from my husband that he received two awards; one was for having the highest GPA in Architectural Engineering.
+So, I took offense, and I thought, why didn’t he tell me when I asked what has been happening in his life?
 Why wasn’t I invited to the awards ceremony?
 Who was invited instead of me?
 My thoughts kept going like a fire.
 I could not sleep; I woke up depressed.
 All my muscles were tense with anxiety.
 I had the unhealthy belief that my son did not love me.
-I believed he will shut me out of his life, and I will never see my grandchildren.
+I believed he would shut me out of his life, and I would never see my grandchildren.
 BOO-HOO.
 This example is only a smattering of how my thoughts quickly got out of control.

 I know all thoughts are within my control.
-So, I told myself to STOP thinking those wrong thoughts and taking an offense.
-I talked to myself and acknowledged that I was disappointed because my expectations were not met, but that doesn’t mean it is the end of our relationship.
+So, I told myself to STOP thinking those wrong thoughts and taking offense.
+I talked to myself and acknowledged that I was disappointed because my expectations were not met, but that doesn’t mean our relationship ends.
 The Bible teaches us to forgive, rejoice always, pray without ceasing, and be thankful in everything.
-I refocused my thoughts on good thoughts and what I can be thankful for.
+I refocused on good thoughts and what I could be grateful for.
 I prayed and asked God to take my anxious thoughts and unhealthy beliefs from me and the resulting stress energy.
 I felt better immediately.

-I decided to text my son to let him know I was disappointed when I was not invited to the awards ceremony and how proud I was of his achievement.
+I texted my son to let him know I was disappointed that I was not invited to the awards ceremony and how proud I was of his achievement.
 He called me right away and told me (in a funny way) to get over myself and stop my pity party because the awards ceremony was not open to family and friends.
+He told me all about it, which made me feel happy.
 I had a good laugh at myself.
 By that time, I accepted that those we love will disappoint us, and we will disappoint them.

 I know the topic of thoughts is vast and mind-boggling, but my research is specific to the influence of unseen spiritual forces that affect our thinking.
-Thinking about what controls our thinking and how our thoughts influence us is hard enough, now I have added the unseen spirit world.
+Thinking about what controls our thinking and how our thoughts influence us is hard enough; now, I have added the unseen spirit world.
 The Bible records many instances of how the devil influences people’s thinking.
-I use Biblical accounts because the Bible was written by God, as He influenced men’s minds to record His words.
+I use Biblical accounts because God wrote the Bible and spoke to men who recorded His words.
 Therefore, the Bible is the authority on spiritual and relational issues.
-To learn more about who God is and the unseen spirit forces around us, read my post called, Four Realities of the Spirit World.
+To learn more about who God is and the unseen spirit forces around us, read my post called Four Realities of the Spirit World.

-Temptations also create thoughts of offense, which then generate unhealthy, false beliefs.
+Temptations also create thoughts of offense, generating unhealthy, false beliefs.
 Satan’s temptation may have caused Eve to think and believe: “How could a loving God keep such a beautiful piece of fruit from me?” and “Why should Adam and I not know good from evil and be like God?”

 ??
 What were Eve’s mistakes?

 Her first mistake was to reason with the serpent (the devil).
 Her second mistake was to consider disobeying God.
-The third mistake was to entertain the wrong thought and be enticed to look at and desire the fruit.
+The third mistake was entertaining the wrong thought and being enticed to look at and desire the fruit.
 And the ultimate mistake was to give into her fleshly desire and disobey God’s good and just command.
-The devil still uses the same temptation of living independent of God on all of humanity.
+The devil still uses the same temptation of living independently of God on all of humanity.

 ??
 How do our thoughts dictate our actions?